-Top-performing firms understand that the right strategy for staffing and compensation is essential to gaining a competitive edge, not least because these two elements account for most of a firm’s expenses.
+Top-performing firms recognize that attracting talent in wealth management and the right strategy for staffing and compensation is essential for gaining a competitive edge.
+These elements significantly impact a firm’s expenses.
 These firms also recognize the type of talent they need in order to deliver their vision and will dedicate as much energy in attracting the right staff as they do in attracting clients.
 They know that talented people are essential for sustainable competitive advantage and will continually ask themselves if they have the right people in the right places, and who is doing what, and why.

 But high performing firms don’t just plug new talent into the pipeline, sit back and hope for the best.
 They have a clear strategy for nurturing and retaining their people, because high-growth businesses depend on the capabilities of existing staff expanding in tandem.

 These firms also have a clear succession strategy that helps to steady the ship when key personnel move on or retire.
 This builds confidence among both clients and staff that a firm’s leaders are planning for the continuity and longevity of the business, and hence their financial futures and careers.